OistrakhAleksandra/MachineLearning_CNN_and_MLP_Project/README.md

 # CIFAR-10 Classification Performance, Interpretability, and Generalization Analysis

-This repository contains the complete codebase and implementation details for Assignment 2 in the Artificial Neural Networks course (Semester B, 2026).
+This repository contains the complete codebase and implementation details for Assignment 2 in the Artificial Neural Networks course.
 The project conducts an empirical investigation into how distinct neural network architectures—specifically Multi-Layer Perceptrons (MLPs), Convolutional Neural Networks (CNNs), and custom Hybrid topologies—impact optimization stability, parameter efficiency, interpretability, and generalization.